GenieCoderSrc/geo_lat_lon/README.md

 # 📦 geo_lat_lon

-`geo_lat_lon` is a Dart/Flutter package designed to simplify **geospatial querying** in **Cloud Firestore** using geohashes.
-It enhances Firestore's `CollectionReference` with features that allow you to:

-* 🌐 Add, update, and delete documents with location data
-* 🔍 Perform radius-based geo queries
-* 📡 Subscribe to location-based updates in real-time
-* 📏 Filter results strictly within a geographical radius
-* ⚙️ Automatically calculate geohash precision and bounding regions
+`geo_lat_lon` is a modern Dart/Flutter package for performing geospatial queries on Cloud Firestore using geohashes.
+It is a fork of the `geoflutterfire_plus` package, with updated code and design improvements to support the latest versions of Flutter and Firestore SDKs.

 ---

+## 🚀 Features

+* Add, update, and delete documents with location data
+* Perform radius-based geo queries
+* Subscribe to real-time location updates
+* Calculate geohash precision automatically
+* Client-side filtering for precise results
+* Supports Firestore typed converters

+---

-## 🚀 Installation
+## 🧱 Installation

 Add the package to your `pubspec.yaml`: